Oh the many types of heat pumps that you'll find while searching:

 and yes, the list goes on.

-What are these many types of heat pumps?
+What are all of these varieties of heat pumps?

 How different are they?